-3) Build your characters – What does your protagonist or antagonist look like?
+What does your protagonist or antagonist look like?
 How do they act/speak?
 Any quirks?
 Do you describe secondary characters enough for readers to know them?
 Good physical descriptions provide a visual image for the reader but personality, attitude and other intangibles are important as well:

 “Leonard Laughing Bear is a six-foot man in his mid-fifties with a stout build and broad shoulders designed for carrying the weight of the world.
 Hair as thick as a Berber carpet flows freely down his back and is streaked with gray between strands of deep black.
 The lines on his face are a roadmap to the life history of an experienced elder.
 His left knee is bowed outward so when he walks he tilts a little to the left.
 His eyes are small, dark beads that glow with an intensity and hint of a deeper knowing, and are bordered by prominent cheekbones that seem carved from rock.
 He is a soft-spoken man with a velvety-toned voice that draws people in to listen attentively.
 He is a gifted storyteller.”
 (Rescue on White Thunder, 2012, all rights reserved.)

-4) Mishaps, obstacles, and red herrings – These are the “monkey wrenches” you throw into the story to mislead or move the protagonist(s) and/or antagonist(s) in different directions.
+These are the “monkey wrenches” you throw into the story to mislead or move the protagonist(s) and/or antagonist(s) in different directions.
 Don’t get wrapped up in too much misdirection, it will move you further from the heart of the story and you may confuse or lose the reader.

 “6:30 am: The explosion reverberated throughout the house.
 Braddock flew out of his chair at the breakfast table and Jim sprung to his feet, knocking his chair to the floor, both of them spilling their mugs of coffee.
 Smoke perked up his ears, looked around, and howled as Annie froze in front of the stove, her eyes wide with fright.
 Wolf, working in the garage, was knocked backward as the ground shuddered and shook.
 He had a bad feeling in his gut so he ran to his trailer, grabbed his survival pack, and ran to the main house.”
 (Rescue on White Thunder, 2012, all rights reserved.)

-5) The arc of the story – This is how the plot progresses through the novel.
+This is how the plot progresses through the novel.
 There are eight stages of a story plot, according to Wikihow:

 - Stasis – the normal, everyday life of the person whose point of view you’re using to tell the story